Christian Community Development

 An ongoing conversation, online and live, with author and lecturer Gil Bailie

-by the insights of René Girard; informed by Catholic Theology and
+by the insights of René Girard, and informed by Catholic Theology and

 Western Literature.
 Two must-read books: Gil Bailie's Violence Unveiled

-and René Girard's I Saw Satan Fall Like Lightning.
+and René Girard's I See Satan Fall Like Lightning.

 Habitat for